Are you curious about how punch presses work and what makes them such an essential tool in the manufacturing industry?

-How punch press works
+How punch press works?

 The design of a punch press is based on the principle of converting circular motion into linear motion.
-The flywheel is powered by the main motor, while the gears, crankshaft (or eccentric gear) and connecting rod are driven by the clutch to achieve the linear motion of the slider.
+The flywheel is powered by the main motor, while the gears, crankshaft, or eccentric gear, and connecting rod are driven by the clutch to produce the linear motion of the slider.

-The motion from the main motor to the connecting rod is circular, so there must be a transfer point between the connecting rod and the slider for both circular and linear motion.
+The motion from the main motor to the connecting rod is circular, so there must be a point of transfer between the connecting rod and the slider to accommodate both circular and linear motion.

-There are roughly two types of mechanisms in its design, one is ball type and the other is pin type (cylindrical type).
+There are two main types of mechanisms in the design of punch presses: ball type and pin type (cylindrical type).
 These mechanisms convert the circular motion into a linear motion of the slider.

 Classification of punch press